kulasedat/kulasedat/README.md

 - 🔭 I’m currently working on **Deep Learning with Keras API**

-- 🌱 I’m currently learning **Fraud Detection with Imbalanced Data**
+- 🌱 I’m currently learning **Convolutional Neural Network in TensorFlow**

 - 👯 I’m looking to collaborate on **NLP**